Energy = Milk · Coffee^2

 Outside of math 🔢, I enjoy reading social theories 📖, listening to classical music 🎻, traveling ⛰️, and spending time with my cat 🐈.

-cat my cat Qiu-qiu.
+cat My cat Qiu-qiu.

 Contact